Companies House change and dissolution alerts

 Phoenix company detection

 A company dissolves.
-Within months, the same directors incorporate a new one — similar name, same address, same sector — and walk away from their debts.
+Within months, the same directors incorporate a new one with a similar name, the same address and the same sector, and walk away from their debts.

 Vigil detects this pattern automatically.
 When a director you're monitoring incorporates a new company, you'll know within hours.